avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 > John, your ability to prioritise has always been key in how this team
 > delivers software.

-After hearing this, Alice will probably feel pretty chuffed!
+After hearing this, John will probably feel pretty chuffed!

 When offering critical feedback, take the reverse approach.
 Compare this
 feedback: